batuhansk/tkapi/README.md

 ## License
 ---
-tk-api is available under the MIT license.
+tkapi is available under the MIT license.
 See the LICENSE file for more info.